Pugad Baboy: Books and merchandise

 The popularity of Pugad Baboy also spawned some merchandise such as DogStyle Apparel and Polgas P-gurines (a set of figurines depicting Polgas and some Polgas characters).
 They are currently distributed by Medina's company, Pol Medina Jr. Novelties.

 On September 25, 1993, Pugad Baboy was made into a live-action TV show called Rated PB (Pang-Bayan) – Pugad Baboy Sa TV.
 Directed by Leo Martinez, the show featured Edgar Mortiz (Bab), Giselle Sanchez (Brosia) and Rudy Meyer (Mang Dagul) among the cast.
 Though the show was live-action, the opening logo featured limited animation.
 Some of the episodes were based upon earlier plots in the strip, while others followed a skit show format.
 It was aired on GMA 7 and lasted only two seasons, 15 episodes in all.

 In the ninth book, Medina states that he dreams of making a Pugad Baboy cartoon.

 Besides Pugad Baboy books, Medina has also published compilations of his editorial cartoons for the Philippine Daily Inquirer, called the Ink and Politics series.
 The cartoons sometimes feature Pugad Baboy characters.
 Polgas always appears on covers of these books.
-Three books have been published as the newspaper stopped hiring him as substitute political cartoonist in around 2006.
+Three books were initially published as the newspaper stopped hiring him as substitute political cartoonist in around 2006, but Medina later created a fourth compilation based upon political illustrations he created during his brief time with Philippine Star.

 Medina includes photos and caricatures of himself in some of the strip's compilations.